 Fuel Cycle Facilities Oversight

-The safety oversight program that the U.S. Nuclear Regulatory Commission (NRC) administers for major fuel cycle facilities includes inspections focused on reviews of safety, safeguards, and environmental protection.
-This program applies to gaseous diffusion plants, highly enriched uranium fuel fabrication facilities, low-enriched uranium fuel fabrication facilities, and uranium hexafluoride production facilities.
-The NRC has a separate program for Oversight of Licensed Uranium Recovery Operations.
-For more information on fuel cycle facilities oversight, please see the following topics on this page:
+The U.S. Nuclear Regulatory Commission (NRC) fuel cycle facilities oversight program includes inspections in the areas of safety, safeguards, and environmental protection.
+This oversight program applies to major commercial facilities processing highly enriched uranium, low-enriched uranium, natural uranium, depleted uranium, and/or plutonium.
+The NRC has a separate program for the Oversight of Licensed Uranium Recovery Operations which includes the mining and milling stages of the fuel cycle.
+For more information on fuel cycle facilities oversight, please see the following topics:

 How the NRC Conducts its Oversight Program